STRAN90/milestone-project-4/README.md

 # About
 This is a full-stack e-commerce project built using Django, Python, HTML, CSS, and JavaScript.
-I have created a website for 'CookBookNook' designed to sell cookbooks and related materials such as kitchen gadgets, cooking utensils, and specialty ingredients.
+I have created a website for 'CookBookNook' designed to sell cookbooks.

 #